List of NASA robots: Spidernaut

-Spidernaut is an arachnid inspired Extra Vehicular Robot (EVR) that is being designed by a NASA for construction, maintenance, and repair projects in future space missions that would be too difficult or too dangerous for a human.
+Spidernaut is an arachnid-inspired Extra Vehicular Robot (EVR) that is being designed by a NASA for construction, maintenance, and repair projects in future space missions that would be too difficult or too dangerous for a human.
 The Spidernaut's legs can move at three different points, one rotary joint in the hip and two more joints that are linear actuated.
 Each leg weighs 40 pounds but is capable of supporting 100 pounds and exerting upwards of 250 pounds of force.
-With the robots final weight of nearly 600 pounds evenly spread out across its eight legs Spidernaut will be able to climb across many surfaces including solar panels and the exterior of space craft without causing any damage.
+With the robot's final weight of nearly 600 pounds evenly spread out across its eight legs, Spidernaut will be able to climb across many surfaces, including solar panels and the exterior of spacecraft without causing any damage.
 The feet of the robot are modular, meaning they can be removed and replaced for different situations that the robot may be placed in.
 The avionics and other electrical systems of the Spidernaut are located in what would be its thorax and are made up of brushless DC motor controllers and power and data distributors along with the power source.
-The robot is powered by a 72V/3600 Watt-hour lithium ion battery, which feeds a Power Conditioning and Distribution Module which down converts the 72V main bus to all the needed voltages for all the different devices on board.
+The robot is powered by a 72 V/3600-watt-hour lithium-ion battery, which feeds a Power Conditioning and Distribution Module which down converts the 72 V main bus to all the needed voltages for all the different devices on board.
 NASA has also begun experimenting with a "web" like cable deployment system that would allow the robot to climb and hang above structures that cannot support even light forces.